privacygmail cleanupemail security

 • Active, ongoing data monetization

-• Betrayed user trust in 2017, never meaningfully addressed
+• Betrayed user trust in 2017 and never truly fixed it

 Tier 4: Native/Built-In (Maximum Privacy by Default)